jfxcore/fxml-compiler/docs/binding/boolean-operators.md

 ---

 # Boolean operators
 A binding path expression can be prefixed with a boolean operator, which causes the expression to evaluate to a boolean value.
-Boolean operators are applicable to any expression type, not just boolean expressions.

 | Operator | Description |
 |:-|:-|